lanuk/tomorrow_io_scraper/README.md

 ### How to Run:

 Before running, create a file called .env in the root folder (where docker-compose.yml is found).
-In the .env file, create a variable API_KEY and set it equal to your tomorrow.io api key, and then save the file:
+In the .env file, create a variable API_KEY and set it equal to your tomorrow.io API key, and then save the file.
+You can get an API key for [free](https://app.tomorrow.io/signup) if you don't already have one:

 ```
 API_KEY = "your_api_key_here"